-A cat’s gestation period is about 65 days, but it’s not always easy to figure out when a cat got pregnant.
+Cats are pregnant for about two months, but it’s not always easy to figure out when a cat became pregnant.

 You’ll want to consult with a veterinarian about how far along your feather-chasing queen is before beginning to count days—and, yes, a pregnant cat is called a “queen.”

-Your veterinarian can do an ultrasound to confirm the pregnancy and estimate the number of kittens she’s expecting.
-Later in pregnancy, radiographs can confirm the number of kittens and skeletal details.
+Your veterinarian can do blood tests and an ultrasound to confirm the pregnancy and estimate the number of expected kittens.
+Later in pregnancy, radiographs can help to confirm the number of kittens and skeletal details.
 Only an ultrasound can show the kittens’ heartbeats, though.

-It can be hard to tell if your cat is pregnant because she won’t typically start to show any physical signs until she’s about a few weeks along.
+It can be hard to tell if your cat is pregnant because they won’t typically start to show any physical signs until they’re about a few weeks along.

 Most queens do not show signs of pregnancy until about five to six weeks after breeding.
-Signs a cat is pregnant include weight gain, enlarged abdomen and increased appetite.
+Signs a cat is pregnant include weight gain, enlarged abdomen, swollen, enlarged nipples and increased appetite.

-Heat cycles occur every two to three weeks, usually from spring to fall.
-Cycle signs include increased vocalization, stretching and rolling on the ground and attempts to escape the house to breed.
+Cats can go into heat starting at four to five months of age.
+Heat cycles occur every two to three weeks, usually from spring to fall, but can occur almost year-round for some cats.
+Cycle signs include increased vocalization, stretching and rolling on the ground, and attempts to escape the house to breed.

-If your cat has been cycling consistently and the cycles stop for more than four weeks, she may be pregnant.
-If you believe she may be pregnant, examine your feline for symptoms from point for pregnancy.
+If your cat has been cycling consistently and the cycles stop for more than four weeks, they may be pregnant.
+If you believe they’re pregnant, examine your feline for pregnancy symptoms.

 - Rounded abdomen

 - Increased appetite